Montenegro holds parliamentary vote to secure reforms, EU path | Politics

 Polls opened in Montenegro on Sunday for a snap election many hope will bring in a new government to implement economic reforms, improve infrastructure and take the NATO member state closer to European Union membership.
 The vote is the first in the former Yugoslav republic since Milo Djukanovic, former leader of the Democratic Party of Socialists (DPS), lost the presidential election in April and stepped down after 30 years in power.

-"We understand that people are tired of politics Montenegrin style, but the parliamentary vote will shape life over the next four years," Spajic said after casting his ballot in the capital Podgorica.
-LIVING STANDARDS

-"I expect a stable government, ...
-EU membership, better (living) standards," Jelena Popovic, from Podgorica, said after casting her ballot at a polling station in a school.
+"I expect a stable government, one that's better than (what) we had for the last three years, EU membership, better (living) standards," Jelena Popovic, a woman in her 60s, said after casting her ballot at a polling station in a Podgorica school.
 The CEDEM poll put the pro-EU DPS under acting chief Danijel Zivkovic in second place with 24.1% support, with the Serb nationalist, pro-Russia Democratic Front (DF) in third place on 13.2%.

-Montenegro is a candidate to join the EU but it must first root out corruption, nepotism and organised crime.
-After casting his ballot, Djukanovic, who still wields considerable influence over his party's policies, said: "I believe they (voters) will... continue to develop our country as an ...European civil democracy."
+"I expect ... a democratic government ... and (that) we start moving forward," said Milan Kaludjerovic, 80, a pensioner from Podgorica.
+The vote is expected to end a period of political deadlock in which two governments, that came to power on the back of 2020 protests backed by the influential Serbian Orthodox Church, collapsed after no-confidence votes.

 After Russia's invasion of Ukraine last year, Montenegro - unlike Serbia - joined EU sanctions against Moscow, sent aid to Ukraine, and expelled a number of Russian diplomats.
 The Kremlin has placed Montenegro on its list of unfriendly states.